Public Service Broadcasting (band)

-Public Service Broadcasting is a London-based musical group consisting of four musicians known mainly by their stage names: J. Willgoose, Esq. on guitar, banjo, other stringed instruments, samplings and electronic musical instruments; Wrigglesworth on drums, piano and electronic musical instruments; J F Abraham on flugelhorn, bass guitar, drums and assorted other instruments including a vibraslap; and Mr B on visuals and set design for live performances.
+Public Service Broadcasting is a British rock band formed in London by J. Willgoose, Esq., in 2010.
+They consist of four members known mainly by their stage names: Willgoose Esq. (guitar, banjo, strings, samples and electronics), Wrigglesworth (drums, piano and electronics), J F Abraham (flugelhorn, bass guitar, drums and vibraslap) and Mr B (visuals and set design for live performances).

+Initially a solo project of J. Willgoose Esq., he released "EP One" in 2009.
+Shortly thereafter Wrigglesworth joined on drums and the band adopted a conceptual approach, using archival footage from old films and documentaries.
+They released a second EP The War Room and their first studio album, Inform-Educate-Entertain (2013).
+They subsequently released The Race for Space in 2015.
+J F Abraham joined the band officially in 2016, having previously worked as a session musician.
+The band has since released three albums: Every Valley (2017), Bright Magic (2021) and The Last Flight (2024).

 The band has toured internationally and in 2015 was announced as a nominee in the Vanguard breakthrough category of the fourth annual Progressive Music Awards, staged by Prog magazine, which they won.

 History

-At first, the band consisted solely of Willgoose.
-He made his public debut at The Selkirk pub in Tooting, London, England in August 2009.
-Shortly afterwards he issued EP One.
-Teaming up with Wrigglesworth on drums, the band played its first festival in September 2010, Aestival in Suffolk, and work began on a second EP, The War Room, which was released in May 2012.
-Since then, the band has released four albums, Inform-Educate-Entertain (2013); The Race for Space (2015); Every Valley (2017); and Bright Magic (2021).
+Willgoose made his public debut at The Selkirk pub in Tooting, London, England in August 2009.
+Shortly afterwards he issued "EP One" in 2010.
+Teaming up with Wrigglesworth on drums, the band played its first festival in September 2010, Aestival in Suffolk, and work began on a second EP, "The War Room", which was released in May 2012.

+Since then, the band has released five albums, Inform-Educate-Entertain (2013); The Race for Space (2015); Every Valley (2017); Bright Magic (2021); and The Last Flight (2024).
 The Race for Space was supported by two shows at the National Space Centre in Leicester celebrating the album's launch.
 The album charted just outside the top 10 in 11th place in the UK in its release week and reaching Number 1 in the UK Independent Charts for that week.
+A remix album was released in June 2016.

-A follow-up EP was released at the tail end of 2015 (Sputnik/Korolev) which was backed up by a UK tour, climaxing in the band's biggest headline show, a sold-out night at the O2 Academy Brixton, of which a live album was released in 2016.
-While writing The War Room the band formed a close relationship with the British Film Institute, using their material during live shows.
+A follow-up EP was released at the tail end of 2015 entitled Sputnik/Korolev which was backed up by a UK tour that ended at the O2 Academy Brixton.
+The O2 Academy show was recorded for a live album that was released in 2016.

-On 10 March 2017, PSB released a new single titled Progress featuring vocals from Tracyanne Campbell from Camera Obscura with photo shoots showing the band as a three-piece with new member JF Abraham featured on promotional photos.
+On 10 March 2017, the band released a new single titled "Progress", featuring vocals from Tracyanne Campbell from Camera Obscura alongside photo shoots showing the band as a three-piece with new member JF Abraham featured in the promotional photos.
 Their third studio album, entitled Every Valley, about the coal mining industry's rise and fall in the Welsh Valleys between the 1950s and 1980s, was released on 7 July 2017.
 As with The Race for Space, the band had two album launch concerts, this time in Ebbw Vale, where the LP was recorded.